 It can be difficult to find kid friendly restaurants in Chicago, so sometimes I find myself scrambling for places to eat.
 Before I even leave the comforts of the suburbs, I’m scouting for the latest and greatest restaurant in the city, and I often ask friends to weigh in with their advice.
 Unfortunately, I have a picky audience that needs to satisfied, and it comes in the form of three hungry boys; one who will eat anything, one who is a picky eater, and one with a food allergy.
 We have found these to be the best restaurants for families in Chicago and would recommend them to anyone visiting the city.

 Best Restaurants for Kids in Chicago

 Breakfast in Chicago Kids Will Love

 1) Stan’s Donuts & Coffee – My mouth is honestly watering as I think about these donuts.
 Stan’s has several locations around the city, and my kids can’t get enough.
 I loved the orange creamsicle and my son thought the Strawberry Bismark was the best.
 One of their best sellers is the lemon pistachio, and they also offer gluten free and vegan options.
-Make time for a stop for breakfast or a snack and you won’t be disappointed.
+Stop for breakfast or a snack and you won’t be disappointed.

-2) Wildberry – This is a chain of restaurants that is very popular in the Chicago area that knows how to make breakfast.
+2) Wildberry – These Chicago breakfast restaurants are quite popular as they know how to make a killer breakfast.
 They use local farm fresh ingredients and the portions are generous and satisfying.
 They are known for their pancakes (can you say Banana Cream Pie and Tiramisu?) and Signature Berry Bliss crepes, but you won’t be disappointed by anything on the menu.